Like anything in life, it takes years of practice to be ‘good at travelling’.

 Local food can be found on the streets, in food markets, in small family-owned eateries or even in your hotel restaurant.
 From our experience, the best food in every country is always the local dishes.

-We love to eat, so we like to research where we should go to find the best food in a new destination.
-We’ll read blogs, watch videos and read social media posts before we arrive, then just pin the locations on our offline maps.
+We love to eat, so we like to research where to go to find the best food in a new destination.
+Before we arrive, we’ll read blogs, watch videos, and read social media posts, then pin the locations on our offline maps.

 (We use an app called Maps.Me to navigate our way around most new countries.
 Just download the maps when you have an internet connection, and once you arrive, it works offline).

 We also love to join food tours or even cooking classes when we travel.
-We recommend GetYourGuide and Viator for the best deals on tours.
+We recommend GetYourGuide and Viator for the best tour deals.

 This will really save you loads of time and money.
 In some parts of the world such as West/Central Africa or Central Asia, a washing machine is rarely an option, so you gotta do it yourself.

-Of course, if you are travelling in countries where laundry service or self-service is available for a small fee, then use it.
+Of course, if you travel in countries where laundry service or self-service is available for a small fee, use it.

-Hostels are a great option to get a load of laundry done at a good price.
-We sometimes visit hostels (even if we’re not staying in them) and just ask the reception if it’s ok to use their laundry facilities.
-Most often than not, it’s no problem and you can hang out there whilst you wait.
+Hostels are a great option for getting a load of laundry done at a good price.
+We sometimes visit hostels (even if we’re not staying in them) and just ask the reception if it’s okay to use their laundry facilities.
+Most often, it’s no problem, and you can hang out there while you wait.

-One of the reasons we book apartment accommodations on Booking.com around the world is to have access to a washing machine.
+One of the reasons we book apartment accommodations on Booking.com worldwide is to have access to a washing machine.

 We travel with a Scrubba Wash Bag, which does a top job!